-- Forecasting tax predictions, understanding financial landscape and market trends
+Forecasting tax predictions, understanding the financial landscape and market trends

 The more common skills and attributes that are most needed for this role may include:

-- Professional Accounting qualification such as CA or CPA or Masters of Tax
+Professional Accounting qualifications such as CA or CPA or Masters of Tax

 $75 - 100K + Super